AlphaCactus/sakuraconmodform/README.md

   - User must click/tap once or twice for every half hour interval they do not wish to be available.
      - An argument could be made that this is still easier and maybe even faster for user comprehension than multiple independent ranges.
      - Providing only hour spans instead of half-hour spans could reduce clicks and scroll.
-  - Users can select time spans which are only 1/2 hour long
+  - Users can select time spans which are only half hour long
      - Without some additional conditions, such as a limit on the number of spans (as with the 2023 method) or minimum span length, the user could select spans which are difficult to schedule.
   - Friday/Sunday have 34 options, Saturday has 48 options, resulting in quite a lot of scroll.
 An effort could be made to make it as vertically compact as possible while still being usable on mobile.
   - It may not be clear to the user if the time specified at the END of a span includes the following half-hour or not.